isc-projects/kea/doc/sphinx/arm/ddns.rst

    strings path/kea-dhcp-ddns | sed -n 's/;;;; //p'

-Upon startup, the module will load its configuration and begin listening for NCRs based on that configuration.
+Upon startup, the module loads its configuration and begins listening for NCRs based on that configuration.

-During startup, the server will attempt to create a PID file of the form:
+During startup, the server attempts to create a PID file of the form:
-[**runstatedir**]/[**conf name**].kea-dhcp-ddns.pid where:
+``[runstatedir]/[conf name].kea-dhcp-ddns.pid`` where:

 -  ``runstatedir`` - is the value as passed into the build configure script; it defaults to "/usr/local/var/run".
-Note that this value may be overridden at runtime by setting the environment variable KEA_PIDFILE_DIR.
+Note that this value may be overridden at runtime by setting the environment variable ``KEA_PIDFILE_DIR``.
 This is intended primarily for testing purposes.

 -  ``conf name`` - is the configuration file name used to start the server, minus all preceding paths and the file extension.
 For example, given